C6, C7, & C8 Spinal Injuries

 The patient may also experience the following:

-The portion of the spinal cord corresponding to the C7 vertebra communicates with the tricep muscles.
-A survivor of a C7 spinal cord injury will likely have full neck movement but may sense tingling and numbness in the hands and fingers, as well as referred pain in the shoulder blade.
+Having C7 vertebrae pain is an indicator of damage to this vertebrae.
+A survivor of a C7 SCI will likely have full neck movement but may sense tingling and numbness in the hands and fingers, as well as referred pain in the shoulder blade.

-Treatment for spinal cord injuries is aimed at retaining as much function as possible while regaining lost function.
+Treatment for these types of spinal cord injury are aimed at retaining as much function as possible while regaining lost function.
 Several therapy options may be tried to aid in spinal cord damage recovery.

 Mental therapy for a C8 injury and vertebrae damage is also a very important part of treating a spinal cord injury patient.
 The therapist can help the patient deal with the emotional side of recovery.

 Spinal cord injuries to the C6, C7, and C8 levels that are treated immediately have the best chance for recovery.
 Patients will typically know the extent of the long-term damage within six months of the injury.
 Learning to deal with the limitations of the injury is a very important part of the recovery phase.
 Keeping a positive attitude can aid the patient in pushing through surgeries and therapies.

 Before hiring an attorney, Todd was unsure of how or what he could do to alleviate the mountain of debt that had been slowly building since the accident.
 After three years, the team at Swope, Rodante P.A. was able to negotiate Todd a significant recovery.
 Todd and Tricia utilized that money to pay off the medical bills accrued from the accident.
 The weight that used to appear in his eyes had been lifted.
 As he puts it, he’s a very lucky person in every aspect of life.